xumj2021/xumj2021.github.io/content/post/Origins of Papers.md

 ---

 Recently, I came up with several unexpected links between the books or newspapers I am (or have been) exposed to and some fascinating papers published in top economic journals.
 In this blogpost, I will record the main ideas of those economic papers and their respect highly relevant alternative information sources.
-As such links will definitely accumulate as time goes, this blogpost will be updated now and then.
+As such links are highly likely to accumulate in the future, this blogpost will be updated now and then.

 By summarizing the information sources which might motivate or inspire top journal articles, one might learn not only how to discover innovative research topics but also how to transfer his/her eureka moment to a solid economic paper.

-Please note that the so-called "origins" in this blogpost is not necessarily the actual sources that motivated the papers.
+Please note that the so-called "origin" in this blogpost is not necessarily the actual sources that motivated the papers.
 What I am trying to do is just to find out the link between the papers and alternative information sources which have conveyed similar insights before the papers are published.